c99rahul/social-links-profile/README.md

 ### What I learned

 I applied my previous knowledge of laying things out and managing customizable settings with custom properties.
-Keeping the final UI pixel-perfect to the design is always a new learning experience, and as usual,
+Keeping the final UI pixel-perfect and almost exactly the same as the design is always a new learning experience.

 I avoided using arbitrary magic numbers to adjust spacing and sizing.
-Instead, I opted for generally-used values and utilized line-height to address certain spacing issues effectively.
+Instead, I opted for generally used values and utilized the leading to address certain spacing issues effectively.

-I opted for the Inter variable font instead of its static versions.
+I opted for the Inter variable font instead of its static variants.
 This kept the CSS code concise, requiring only one `@font-face` block to include the variable font.

-_I noticed the recommended font size of 14px wasn't necessary to achieve the desired UI.
+_I also noticed the recommended font size of 14px wasn't necessary to achieve the desired UI.
 The standard 16px base font size worked well, and the basic copy inherited it seamlessly._

 ## Author